Vietnam's COVID resurgence prompts strict new lockdowns | DW | 25.05.2021

 As authorities try to stop the spread, there are concerns lockdowns will hamper Vietnam's tourism sector and the overall economy.

 Many of Vietnam's new COVID cases are being reported in northern and central provinces.
-The capital, Hanoi, tourist hot spot Da Nang and the industrial areas of Bac Giang, and Bac Ninh, are being placed under strict public health measures.
+Strict public health measures have been imposed in the capital, Hanoi, the tourist hot spot Da Nang and the industrial areas of Bac Giang and Bac Ninh.

 Non-essential services such as dine-in restaurants, bars, karaoke clubs, and massage parlors are mostly shut for an indefinite period of time.